Gerard Muirhead-Gould: Second World War

-In February 1940, Muirhead-Gould became the Naval Officer In Command of Sydney Harbour, a posting that lasted until September 1944, although he was not popular among the officers and sailors of the Royal Australian Navy under his command.
-He was the senior Allied officer during the relatively unsuccessful Japanese midget submarine attack on Sydney Harbour.
-He did not take the reports of enemy submarines seriously, reportedly saying: "What are you all playing at, running up and down the harbour dropping depth charges and talking about enemy subs in the harbour?
-There's not one to be seen."
-The crew reiterated that a submarine had been seen, but Muirhead-Gould remained unconvinced and before he left, added sarcastically: "If you see another sub, see if the captain has a black beard.
+In February 1940, Muirhead-Gould became the Naval Officer in command of Sydney Harbour, a posting that lasted until September 1944, but he was not popular among the officers and sailors of the Royal Australian Navy under his command.
+He was the senior Allied officer during the relatively-unsuccessful Japanese midget submarine attack on Sydney Harbour.
+He did not take the reports of enemy submarines seriously and reportedly said: "What are you all playing at, running up and down the harbour dropping depth charges and talking about enemy subs in the harbour?
+There's not one to be seen".
+The crew reiterated that a submarine had been seen, but Muirhead-Gould remained unconvinced and before he left and added sarcastically, "If you see another sub, see if the captain has a black beard.
 I'd like to meet him."

-At some point Churchill considered Muirhead-Gould for the position of the Chief Director of the Secret Intelligence Service (MI6), although nothing came of this.
+At some point, Churchill considered Muirhead-Gould for the position of the Chief Director of the Secret Intelligence Service (MI6) although nothing came of that.

-Muirhead-Gould's previous experience in Germany resulted in him being appointed Flag Officer, Wilhelmshaven in 1944 and he transferred in May 1945 to the captured German naval base at Wilhelmshaven.
+Muirhead-Gould's previous experience in Germany resulted in him being appointed Flag Officer, Wilhelmshaven, in 1944, and he transferred in May 1945 to the captured German naval base at Wilhelmshaven.
 His command was renamed Flag Officer, Western Germany.
 There, he suffered a fatal heart attack on 26 June 1945.
 Gerard Charles Muirhead-Gould was the 13th and last laird of Bredisholm (Scotland).